bmsleight/lasercut/README.md

 See [2d_examples_tweak.scad](https://github.com/bmsleight/lasercut/blob/master/2d_examples_tweak.scad)

-Which give a files arrangement and can be exported to a new dxf file.
+Which give an arrangement and can be exported to a new dxf file.
 ![alt tag](https://raw.githubusercontent.com/bmsleight/lasercut/master/readme/example-complex-2d-part-tweak-dxf.png)